 Most lenders operate on the assumption that repossessing and auctioning a car is the best chance.
 Especially if they have to recover a portion of the loan that has defaulted.
 Often, consumers driving the car will offer more money than the lender can get at the auction, And, there are no fees to a repossession agency or auction house.

-The need for repossession will never fade away!
+The need for the repossession will never fade away!
 There are always borrowers who simply cannot afford the car anymore!
 Or, they just don’t care if car payments are made or not.
 The point is?
 Auto repossession should be the last option exercised, period.
 It’s not uncommon for people to mismanage money, or to have life experiences that cause their budget to crumble.
 Let your finance company know!
 Let’s continue to learn more about how to stop a car title loan repossession.
 Learn about title loans from https://en.wikipedia.org/wiki/Title_loan.

 In the event of default, secured debt creditors are granted repossession rights over the asset.
-These repossession rights make managing secured debts in bankruptcy a bit more trickier than unsecured debts.
+These repossession rights make managing secured debts in bankruptcy a bit trickier than unsecured debts.
 In general, secured debts are better managed through Chapter 13 cases.
 Why?
 So that the debtor can develop a repayment plan to satisfy the debt owed.
 Repayment of the debt is generally required in secured debts.
-This is in order to prevent any liquidation or repossession of assets.
+This is to prevent any liquidation or repossession of assets.

 Debts that don’t hold any asset or collateral against the loan are called unsecured debts.
 Common examples include:

 These are the most common types of debt brought into bankruptcy.
 They’re easily managed by either a Chapter 13 or Chapter 7 filing.
 The reason?
 Unsecured debts do not grant automatic repossession or liquidation rights to creditors.
 This gives the debtor more flexibility in finding a resolution.
-While many of these are easily managed in bankruptcy, there are some that are not eligible for discharge in bankruptcy.
+While many of these are easily managed in bankruptcy, some are not eligible for discharge in bankruptcy.

 In general, tax and student loan debts are also not eligible for bankruptcy protection.
 But, there are some exceptions!
-Income tax debts may qualify if they at least three years old, have a current tax return on file and were not considered part of fraud case.
+Income tax debts may qualify if they at least three years old, have a current tax return on file and were not considered part of fraud cases.

 Student loan payments may be allowed into a bankruptcy filing under circumstances.
 However, the debtor must be able to prove they are not federal loans, had made good faith efforts to repay the loan and are suffering financial hardship.
 Furthermore, student loans are typically only admissible into Chapter 13 cases when they’re accepted into a filing.